waifuai/research-books/README.md

 ---

-**Note:** Book folders may contain unpublished research and should be cited appropriately if referenced.
-Some books are in development with partial content available as chapters are completed.
+**Note:** Some books are in development with partial content available as chapters are completed.